leoovs/Xuzumi/README.md

 2. Create the `build` folder in the repository root.
 3. In the repository root generate project files: `cmake -B "build"` or `cmake -B "build" -G "<Preferred Generator>"`.
 By default, CMake builds a debug version of the project.
-If a release build is required, this should be explicitly stated by adding the following flag: `-D CMAKE_BUILD_TYPE=Release`.
+If a release build is required, explicitly state it by adding the following flag: `-D CMAKE_BUILD_TYPE=Release`.
 4. Build the project: `cmake --build "build"`.
 After executing this command, CMake performs an _Out-of-source_ build, so that all the baked stuff goes into the `build` folder.